Newry and Armagh (UK Parliament constituency): History

 The constituency is majority nationalist, though on its creation at the 1983 general election, Jim Nicholson of the Ulster Unionist Party won the seat due to the nationalist vote being divided between the Social Democratic and Labour Party and Sinn Féin.
 In 1986, Nicholson, along with all the other unionist MPs, resigned his seat in protest over the Anglo-Irish Agreement and stood in a by-election to provide voters the opportunity to decide on it.
-However, the nationalist parties contested the seat and Seamus Mallon of the SDLP gained sufficient votes to outpoll Nicholson and win the seat.
-Mallon held it until his retirement in 2005.
+Seamus Mallon won the seat and held it at successive elections until his retirement in 2005.

-The main attention has been upon the rise of the Sinn Féin vote.
-In the 2001 general election, they surged forward, cutting Mallon's majority, and outpolling the SDLP in the equivalent area local elections held on the same day.
-Then in the 2003 Assembly election Sinn Féin won three seats to the SDLP's one.
-Mallon stood down at the 2005 general election; as was widely predicted among political pundits, the seat fell to Sinn Féin with Murphy outpolling the SDLP by almost 8,000 votes.
+In the 2001 general election, Sinn Féin cut into Mallon's majority, outpolling the SDLP in the equivalent area local elections held on the same day.
+In the 2003 Assembly election Sinn Féin won three seats to the SDLP's one.
+When Mallon retired in 2005 Sinn Féin won the seat.

 Newry is overwhelmingly nationalist, and was one of two districts in Northern Ireland to return a numerical majority of people identifying themselves as "Irish" at the 2011 census at 52.1% Irish.

 Armagh is more unionist, though it does have a larger proportion of people identifying as "Irish" in comparison to the Northern Ireland average at 44.4% "British" and 32.4% "Irish".

 Boundaries

 The seat was created after boundary changes in 1983, as part of an expansion of Northern Ireland's constituencies from 12 to 17, from areas which had been part of the Armagh and South Down constituencies.

 In 1995, the Boundary Commission originally proposed to abolish the seat with the Armagh district joining most of Dungannon in a new 'Blackwater' constituency with the rest becoming part of a new Newry and Mourne constituency.
 This was strongly opposed during the local enquiries and the eventual boundary review did not implement it.